April 27, 2020 Facebook Live Update

 - There are cases of coronavirus on 6 of the 7 continents.
 We should be careful not to spread racist, classist, or xenophobic tropes as we seek to inform residents about the virus.
 Stick to the facts.

 - Travel Updates: Delta Airlines, American Airlines, and Amtrak have posted their policies regarding rearranging travel plans through April.
 If you have purchased tickets for travel that you can postpone, please contact your respective companies to see what you need to do to change your tickets.

-If you or anyone you know has symptoms of the virus (fever, cough, shortness of breath), please encourage them to go to the doctor but call ahead first!
+If you or anyone you know has symptoms of the virus (fever, cough, shortness of breath), please encourage them to call their doctor!

 Here’s a list of resource links:

 - My twitter thread with resources on COVID19 - Includes info on courts, tips, mental health resources, multilingual resources, and more!
 This is the best way to follow my most frequent updates.

 - State Agency updates like extensions from DMV, Unemployment, Education, Public Safety, etc. Website

 - Call 2-1-1 to inquire about available resources you need during this time!